 - Signature: Fault Line (C) - Create a concussive quake in a straight line in front of Breach that disorients enemy aim and travels through walls.

 - Ultimate: Rolling Thunder (X) - Fire a powerful seismic charge that travels through walls, dazes opponents, and knocks enemies upward

-What can Brimstone do?: Everything Brimstone has in his kit is built upon taking stock of the map and the situation of that of your foes and opponents.
+How to play Brimstone in Valorant: Everything Brimstone has in his kit is built upon taking stock of the map and the situation of that of your foes and opponents.
 Whether it's cutting off an area with fire, obscuring vision in smoke, boosting his team's combat output, or blanketing an area in explosives, pretty much all of Brimstone's abilities require keeping track of the battlefield and making tactical decisions about where to deploy each of his skills at any given time.